 - My 7 qt. comfortably fit a quartered ham

-- If you don’t find the size you want ask your butcher, person at the meat counter, they may have more in the back or be able to cut a half ham in half if you want one the size we used
+- If you don’t find the size you want ask your butcher.
+They may have more in the back or be able to cut a half ham in half.

-- Decide whether you want a smoked or a pre cooked traditional ham – both will be in the refrigerated section in the meat department of your local grocery store and both are pre-cooked
+- Decide whether you want a smoked or a pre cooked traditional ham.
+Both will be in the refrigerated section in the meat department of your local grocery.
+Both will be pre-cooked.

-- Smoked will have well…..a smokier flavor already and the outside will be a darker color, already be a bit tougher from the smoking process
+- Smoked will have a smokier flavor already.
+The outside will be a darker color and already be a bit tougher from the smoking process.

-- Traditional pre-cooked ham is lighter in color and seems to absorb the liquid/glaze a bit more because the outside doesn’t have a crust to it like smoked hams do
+- Traditional ham is fully cooked when you buy it in U.S. stores.
+It is lighter in color.
+They seem to absorb the liquid/glaze a bit more because the outside doesn’t have a crust like smoked hams do.

 - Choosing a pre-sliced ham or uncut like we have here

-- A spiral ham will cook faster as it is already cut and the heat can reach into the middle of the ham easier
+- A spiral ham will cook faster as it is already cut thin.
+The heat can reach into the middle of the ham easier.

-- A ham that isn’t sliced like ours will take a bit longer and there will be a much bigger difference in how done the outside pieces are vs. the middle
+- A ham that isn’t sliced will take a bit longer.
+There will be a much bigger difference in how done the outside pieces are vs. the middle.

-- In my experiences I think I prefer a spiral ham or pre-slicing your ham before putting it into your dutch oven
+- In my experiences I think I prefer a spiral ham or pre-slicing your ham.

-Therefore, you would have to follow the guidelines below when it comes to the cook times and in that case you would definitely need to be very careful when it comes to the internal temp. when you’re ham is done cooking in your dutch oven since it would be raw initially.
+Follow the guidelines below when it comes to accurate cook times.
+If you do purchase an raw ham you definitely need to be very careful when it comes to the internal temperature.

 It is always very important to know the proper ham internal temperature